The Acrobatics of BQP: Introduction

 We now give rough sketches of the important ideas needed to prove our results.
 Here, in contrast to \Cref{sec:results}, we present the results in the order that they appear in the main text, which is roughly in order of increasing technical difficulty.

 Our proofs of \Cref{thm:np_in_bqp_ph_infinite_intro} and \Cref{thm:p=np_bqp=pp_intro} serve as useful warm-ups, giving a flavor for how we use the Raz-Tal Theorem and oracle construction techniques in later proofs.
 In \Cref{thm:np_in_bqp_ph_infinite_intro}, to construct an oracle where $\mathsf{BQP} = \mathsf{P^{\# P}}$ but $\mathsf{PH}$ is infinite, we start by taking a random oracle, which by the work of H\r{a}stad, Rossman, Servedio, and Tan \cite{HRST17, RST15} is known to make $\mathsf{PH}$ infinite.
-Then, we recursively add into the oracle the answers to all possible $\mathsf{P^{\# P}}$ queries, hiding the answers in instances of the $\Forrelation$ problem.
-This gives a $\mathsf{BQP}$ machine the power to decide any $\mathsf{P^{\# P}}$ language.
+Then, for each $\mathsf{P^{\# P}}$ machine $M$, we add to the oracle an instance of the $\Forrelation$ problem that encodes the behavior of $M$: if $M$ accepts, we choose a Forrelated instance, while if $M$ rejects, we choose a uniformly random instance.
+This gives a $\mathsf{BQP}$ machine the power to decide any $\mathsf{P^{\# P}}$ language.\footnote{The careful reader might wonder: if we can encode the answers to $\mathsf{P^{\# P}}$ machines, then what is to stop us from encoding the answers to some arbitrarily powerful class, such as $\mathsf{EXP}$ or $\mathsf{RE}$, into the $\Forrelation$ instances?
+For a $\mathsf{P^{\# P}}$ machine $M$, we exploit the fact that we can always choose $\Forrelation$ instances on oracle strings that cannot be queried by $M$.
+For example, if $M$ runs in time $t$, then we can encode $M$'s output into strings of length $t^c$ for some $c > 1$, which remain accessible to a $\mathsf{BQP}$ machine with a larger polynomial running time.
+By contrast, if we tried to do the same for an $\mathsf{EXP}$ machine (say), we run into the problem that the machine whose behavior we are trying to encode could query the very encoding we are making of its output, and thus our oracle would be circularly defined.}

 It remains to argue that adding these $\Forrelation$ instances does not collapse $\mathsf{PH}$.
 We want to show that relative to our oracle, for every $k$, there exists a language in $\mathsf{\Sigma}_{k+1}^\mathsf{P}$ that is not in $\mathsf{\Sigma}_{k}^\mathsf{P}$.
 This is where we leverage the Raz-Tal Theorem: because the $\Forrelation$ instances look random to $\mathsf{PH}$, we can show, by a hybrid argument, that a $\mathsf{\Sigma}_{k}^\mathsf{P}$ algorithm's probability of correctly deciding a target function in $\mathsf{\Sigma}_{k+1}^\mathsf{P}$ is roughly unchanged if we replace the $\Forrelation$ instances with uncorrelated, uniformly random bits.
 But auxiliary random bits cannot possibly improve the success probability, and so a simple appeal to \cite{HRST17} implies that the $\mathsf{\Sigma}_{k+1}^\mathsf{P}$ language remains hard for $\mathsf{\Sigma}_{k}^\mathsf{P}$.